AdobeDocs/workfront.en/help/workfront-basics/manage-your-account-and-profile/configuring-your-user-profile/configure-my-settings.md

    <td>Select this field to display work you are assigning to yourself directly on your Working On tab instead of the Work Requests tab.</td>
   </tr>
   <tr>
-   <td role="rowheader">(Conditional) <span class="bold">Automatically generate <em>proofs</em> when uploading documents</span></td>
+   <td role="rowheader">(Conditional) <span class="bold">Automatically generate <span>proofs</span> when uploading documents</span></td>
-   <td>Select this field to start generating a <em>proof</em> immediately after the document is loaded into <em>Workfront</em>.
-This field is disabled by default.<br>This field is available only if your company has purchased the <em>Workfront Proof</em> component for <em>Workfront</em> and if you are enabled as a <em>proof</em> user.
-For more information about <em>Workfront Proof</em>, see <a href="../../../review-and-approve-work/proofing/managing-proofs-within-workfront/manage-proofs-in-wf.md" class="MCXref xref">Manage proofs within Adobe Workfront</a>.</td>
+   <td>Select this field to start generating a <span>proof</span> immediately after the document is loaded into <span>Workfront</span>.
+This field is disabled by default.<br>This field is available only if your company has purchased the <span>Workfront Proof</span> component for <span>Workfront</span> and if you are enabled as a <span>proof</span> user.
+For more information about <span>Workfront Proof</span>, see <a href="../../../review-and-approve-work/proofing/managing-proofs-within-workfront/manage-proofs-in-wf.md" class="MCXref xref">Manage proofs within Adobe Workfront</a>.</td>
   </tr>
  </tbody>
 </table>

 ### Notifications

-Specify what notifications you would like to receive from *Workfront*.
+Specify what notifications you would like to receive from `Workfront`.
 For more information about configuring notifications, see [Activate or deactivate your own event notifications](../../../workfront-basics/using-notifications/activate-or-deactivate-your-own-event-notifications.md).

 ### Access

-Your access and other components associated with it are configured by your *Workfront administrator*, when your account is set up.&nbsp;
+Your access and other components associated with it are configured by your `Workfront administrator`, when your account is set up.&nbsp;

-Only a *Workfront administrator* can see and edit all of the fields in this section.
+Only a `Workfront administrator` can see and edit all of the fields in this section.

 You can change any of the following in this sub-section: